-31 December 2020 31 December 2019
+31 December 2021 31 December 2020

-Cash on hand and cash at bank 2 578 287
+Cash on hand and cash at bank 207 2 578

-Overdraft facilities -18 -99
+Overdraft facilities -3 778 -18

-Cash and cash equivalents reported in the Statement of Cash Flow 2 560 188
+Cash and cash equivalents reported in the Statement of Cash Flow 3 571 2 560

-As at 31 December 2020, the Company had no funds in VAT accounts (as at 31 December 2019, it had PLN 104 thousand).
-These funds could be relatively easily used to pay the tax part of purchase invoices and discharge public law (regulatory) liabilities (CIT, PIT, social security contributions, customs duties) and therefore the Company does not classify them as cash of restricted use.
+Included in the balance of cash and cash equivalents as at 31 December 2021 is the amount of PLN 207 thousand gathered on the VAT accounts (as at 31 December 2020, the Company had no cash on VAT accounts).
+These funds can be relatively easily used to pay the tax part of purchase invoices and public-legal obligations (VAT, CIT, PIT, Social Security contributions, customs duties), and therefore the Company does not include them in the balance of cash of restricted use.